Background image

 Documentation

 Apart from a short README, the Cohere TypeScript SDK does not include any documentation.
-This is in stark contrast with SDKs created by Speakeasy that contain copy-paste usage examples for all methods, and documentation for each model.
-Speakeasy SDKs are also supported by Zod's detailed and clear documentation regarding types and validation.
+This is in stark contrast to SDKs created by Speakeasy, which contain copy-paste usage examples for all methods and documentation for each model.
+Speakeasy SDKs are also supported by Zod’s detailed and clear documentation regarding types and validation.

 Readability